severb/flowy/docs/introduction.rst

    their status and results.
 The worker identifies the corresponding workflow logic using the identity and figures out what other activities can be scheduled if any.
 #.
-It then sends back the list of new activities that have been scheduled,
+It then sends back the list of new activities that should be scheduled,
    together with their input data.
 #.
 The activities that have been scheduled will appear on the activities task
    list to be consumed by the activity workers which in turn create more